melqiades/printf/README.md

 * Following the strict Norm

  ## Usage
-The function has to be compiled together with the project it works as a standard printf using the standard specifiers __cspdiuxX%__
+The function has to be compiled together with the project.

+It works as a standard printf using the standard specifiers __cspdiuxX%__